List of Batman (TV series) episodes: Season 3 (1967–68)

 In Season 3, the format of the storylines were somewhat at variance with previous seasons.
-Season 3 aired just one episode per week, on Thursdays, and true multi-part stories were the exception rather than the norm.
+Season 3 aired just one episode per week, on Thursdays at 7:30 p.m.
+ET/PT, and true multi-part stories were the exception rather than the norm.
 At the conclusion of each story, the guest villains of the next story would usually make an uncredited appearance in the final scene.
 For example, Egghead is seen riding into town, literally, at the end of "Louie the Lilac".
 A notable "spin" on this idea were the "linked" episodes "Ring Around the Riddler" and "The Wail of the Siren".
 In "Ring Around the Riddler", The Siren has an "introductory" scene assisting The Riddler in his criminal caper and briefly mentioning having her own plans for Commissioner Gordon.
 Batman subsequently defeats the Riddler, and the Siren returns in the tag to start her own caper, which is the basis of "The Wail of the Siren", really a separate story altogether.

-Major cast changes during Season 3 included Yvonne Craig joining as Batgirl, Frank Gorshin returning as The Riddler as a one-episode storyline meant that Gorshin's salary demands could now be met, and Eartha Kitt replacing Julie Newmar as The Catwoman, as Newmar was working on the film Mackenna's Gold.
-Curiously, a body double (Marilyn Watson) in the penultimate episode "The Entrancing Dr. Cassandra" returned the Catwoman to being a white woman.
-Meanwhile, ill-health reduced Madge Blake's role as Aunt Harriet Cooper to just two cameo appearances during Season 3; her appearances are indicated in the episode grid below.
+Major cast changes during Season 3 included Yvonne Craig joining as Batgirl, Frank Gorshin returning as The Riddler as a one-episode storyline meant that Gorshin's salary demands could now be met, and Eartha Kitt replacing Julie Newmar as Catwoman, as Newmar was working on the film Mackenna's Gold.
+Meanwhile, Madge Blake's ill health reduced her role as Aunt Harriet Cooper to just two cameo appearances during Season 3; her appearances are indicated in the episode grid below.